ImFloriz/ExpDtcCatalog/README.md

 # ExpDtcCatalog
-A small list of ROBLOX exploit detections that I find
+A small list of ROBLOX exploit detections

 i may or may not update this